bhilimon/bender/README.md

 ## Credits
 The original idea and 3D model came from [another project](https://www.thingiverse.com/thing:4384974).
 I completely changed the electronics and code to run from a microcontroller instead of a Raspberry Pi.
 I've made some various changes to the some 3D models to support my hardware and project changes.
 The original files as well as updated files are all available as well as the editable sources if you need to tweak things.

+## Change Log
+2/26/2022
+ * Removed workarounds for audio playback issues that were fixed in CircuitPython 7.
+ * Added audiomixer module as a method to control volume, which also came in CircuitPython 7.

+4/5/2021
+ * Initial rev